+Sometimes psychotherapy is enough to alleviate many symptoms of distress, often when caused by environmental factors like stress, relationship challenges, grief and loss, or major life changes and adjustments.
+For many, however, there is an underlying genetic / biological process that contributes to, or perpetuates symptoms of depression, anxiety and other disorders.
 Research shows that often, both psychotherapy and medication are indicated to maximize health and well-being.
 Potential benefits of utilizing medications to address psychological discomfort may include a decrease in unwanted symptoms and improved daily functioning.
 Potential risks of utilizing such medications may include unwanted side effects.
 On rare occasions, medications used to treat psychological conditions may worsen mood or lead to thoughts of suicide.
 It is your responsibility to contact your provider immediately if your mood worsens when starting a new medication.
 Your provider will offer a description of the proposed medication selected for you, specific side effects that you may experience, as well as reasons she has determined that medication may benefit you.
 You have the right to refuse any medication recommended to you.

-Medication Management Policies
+Medication Management Policies and Refill Requests

 We are able to prescribe medication for clients who are aged 18 and over.
 It is the policy of Women’s Counseling of Nashua that clients seeking medication management services also be engaged in a counseling relationship either by a provider from Women’s Counseling or elsewhere.
 A release of information will be required to be signed at the time the first appointment is scheduled.
 Communication between providers is considered best practice in a collaborative care environment.

-Frequency of Appointments: Initial intake appointments are 55 minutes and follow up appointments are generally 30 minutes.
+Frequency of Appointments: Initial intake appointments are 30-45 minutes and follow up appointments are generally 15-25 minutes.
 Appointments may range from weekly to once every two months, depending on need.
 Clients are expected to meet with their medication provider a minimum of once every 60 days in order to be considered active clients of the practice.

 Prior Authorizations: Your provider will process any prescription prior authorizations required by your insurance plan, however, clients should call their insurance to better understand the medications their plans will and will not cover.

-A Release of Information A release is required from your PCP, mental health therapist, and OBGYN if currently pregnant.
+A Release of Information: A release is required from your PCP, mental health therapist, and OBGYN if currently pregnant.